 We assess not just challenges but also your child's unique strengths and learning style.
 This holistic view helps families and educators build on what makes each child exceptional.

 Before the appointment, parents or guardians will be asked to complete detailed developmental history forms and standardized behavioral questionnaires.
-We may also request input from your child's school or pediatrician (with your permission).
+We may also request input from your child's school or pediatrician.
 This background information is essential for an accurate assessment.
+This is where you will provide your child's school records, school psychologist cognitive assessment or Pediatrician screening.

 Our clinician will conduct a structured interview with the parent or caregiver to explore your child's developmental history, family history, current behaviors, social functioning, and your specific concerns.
 This is your opportunity to share everything you've observed.